 Are you creative, artistically talented, and familiar with computers?
-If so, becoming a graphic designer might be the right job for you.
+If so, becoming a graphic designer might be a good fit for you.

 Graphic designers are visual communicators who design and create digital art pieces using specialized software and devices.
-They communicate ideas to inspire, inform, or captivate consumers through physical and virtual art forms, including images, words, or graphics.
+They communicate ideas to inspire, inform or captivate audiences through physical and virtual art forms, including images, words or graphics.
 They create many diverse types of content, such as an idea or identity to be used in advertising and promotions.
-Graphic designers draw up concepts for new designs, choose fonts, design elements, and color schemes for designs, and typeset copy and arrange photos for publications.
+Graphic designers draw up concepts for new designs, choose fonts, design elements and color schemes for designs, and typeset copy and arrange photos for publications.

-Frequently, a graphic designer may collaborate with other artists, including copywriters, editors, videographers, and multimedia animators.
+Frequently, a graphic designer may collaborate with other communicators and artists, including copywriters, editors, videographers and multimedia animators.

 To become a graphic designer, you need to improve your graphic design skills by practicing drawing, sketching and using color palettes, as well as using digital mediums, like drawing tablets and programs like the Adobe Creative Cloud.